Our MICHELIN Inspectors have been out and about once again in search for fresh delicious spots worthy of a place in the MICHELIN Guide selection.

 Food by Fire, Khon Kaen

 With its striking tiger mural on a deep red wall and U-shaped counter around an open kitchen, this Isan grillhouse celebrates northeastern produce in bold, contemporary style.
-Fire and fermentation anchor a steak and grill menu that is packed with local flavours, thanks to close ties with farmers and home-grown herbs.
+Fire and fermentation anchor a steak and grill menu that is packed with local flavors, thanks to close ties with farmers and home-grown herbs.
 We highly recommend the Khon Kaen chocolate-fed beef, served with a spicy red-wine sauce, house-made papaya kimchi and an eggplant dip.

 At this relaxed spot in a traditional Thai house 20 minutes from town, the cordial service makes you feel like you are at a friend's place.
 The chef-owner shops each morning, picking mostly local produce; pastes are pounded fresh, and every dish is cooked à la minute, so second orders take time.
-Lon is favoured over chilli paste, and the tamarind-scented kung phat sauce makham perfectly balances sweet and sour.
+Lon is favored over chilli paste, and the tamarind-scented kung phat sauce makham perfectly balances sweet and sour.

 Jikasei B, Bangkok